8 minute read

 openshift-monitoring grafana-74655dbf66-f6hjg 2/2 Running 0 29m 10.128.2.7 compute-0 <none> <none>

-Finally, Ricardo Carrillo have a fork of the GoFlow repo, that implements an Enricher interface including to StateSFlow / SFlow.
-Big thanks Ricardo for your work and for sharing this!
+Finally, Ricardo Carrillo has a fork of the GoFlow repo that implements an Enricher interface including StateSFlow / SFlow.
+Big thanks to Ricardo for his work and for sharing this!
 Teamwork++

 NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.